kgar/foundry-vtt-tidy-5e-sheets/To Do/Done/To Do - Spellbook Tab.md

   - [x] attack mod
   - [x] big calculation tooltip
 - [x] Styles
-- [ ] Put spell-related item components into their own spell-related directory
+- [x] Put spell-related item components into their own spell-related directory
-- [ ] ...?
+- [x] ...?

 ## Side quests

-- [ ] Make shared component for nav tabs and eliminate the separate stylesheet
 - [x] Make shared components for filter container and individual filters; individual filters can be made generic by filter name ("action", "bonus action", etc.) and set ("feature", "effect", etc.)
 - [x] Make a component for the item controls container (the buttons on the far right) that can be generically used.
 It could even take `allowEdit` and toggle its own width accordingly.
 - [x] Make component for search so we can share